LimberenceCheng/Machine_Learning_Pro/P3/README.md

 ### Install

-This project requires **Python 2.7** and the following Python libraries installed:
+This project requires **Python 2.7**(I have made a little change so it could work under the 3.5 environment) and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org)